Edappadi

-Edappadi (also spelt Edappadi or Idappadi) is a municipality in the Salem district in the state of Tamil Nadu, India.
+Edappadi (also spelt Idaippadi) is a municipality in the Salem district in the state of Tamil Nadu, India.
 Edappadi was once known for its thriving power loom industry.
 The economy is diversified by agriculture, heavy truck transport, granite, entertainment and foundries.

 The rocks around Edappadi are expected to contain rare minerals.

 Etymology

-The name is derived from the family name 'Edayar', which means the people who survived with cows, buffalo and house animals.
+The name is derived from the family name 'idayar', which means the people who survived with cows, buffalo and house animals.